shiofreecss/BuzzyChat/README.md

 1. **Database Configuration**: This project uses NeonDB (serverless PostgreSQL) which works well with Netlify.
 Make sure you've set up your NeonDB database and provided the connection string as an environment variable.

-2. **WebSocket Limitations**: Netlify Functions don't support WebSockets natively.
-For production, consider using a service like Pusher, Socket.io's cloud offering, or Ably to handle real-time communications.
+2. **Real-time Communication**: Netlify Functions don't support WebSockets natively, so this project automatically uses Pusher for real-time communication when deployed to Netlify.
+Make sure you've set up all Pusher environment variables.

+3. **Connection Status**: The chat interface shows a connection indicator that displays whether you're connected via Pusher or WebSockets.

+4. **Hybrid Mode**: The application can fall back to HTTP polling if both WebSockets and Pusher are unavailable, ensuring chat functionality works in all environments.

-3. **Function Timeout**: Netlify Functions have a timeout limit (default 10 seconds).
+5. **Function Timeout**: Netlify Functions have a timeout limit (default 10 seconds).
 Make sure your database operations complete within this timeframe.

-4. **Cold Starts**: Serverless functions experience "cold starts" when they haven't been used recently.
+6. **Cold Starts**: Serverless functions experience "cold starts" when they haven't been used recently.
 The first request might be slower than subsequent ones.